oyalhi/update-using-dto/README.md

 yarn watch
 ```

-If all went well, we should see the message that server is listening on port 3000.
+If all went well, we should see the message that the server is listening on port 3000.
 We can exit the app and install the necessary libraries.

 First we need to install the custom transformer, `ts-transformers-key`: